Loopholes and Fractures Make for Un-United Nations as COP29 Ends

 Protestors at COP29 hold a sign that says "Pay Up for Adaptation"

-Conversations with negotiators from developing countries in the hallways revealed frustrations over the lack of prioritization by developed nations on adaptation.
-These countries, less directly exposed to the immediate and severe impacts of climate change compared to the Global South, tend to focus on profitable mitigation measures, such as renewable energy and carbon capture, sidelining the urgent need for adaptation efforts. | Photo by Nour Ghantous
+Conversations with negotiators from developing countries in the hallways revealed frustration over the lack of prioritization by developed nations on adaptation.| Photo by Nour Ghantous

 COP29 officially ends today, but nations are not expected to vote on an agreement until Saturday.
 The current draft text released today falls far short, offering less than a quarter of the financing needed from wealthy nations—many of which are the largest emitters in the world—to help poorer countries adapt to climate disasters and transition to green economies.
-The drafted shortfall in funding is also not entirely grant-based, but includes loans.
+The drafted shortfall in funding is also not entirely grant-based but includes loans.
 This agreement risks causing debt crises and undermining economic stability with disproportionate impact to the most vulnerable nations, jeopardizing the world’s ability to stay beneath the 1.5°C target for average global temperature increase, and eroding trust in global climate finance.

 A “Finance” COP only by name